Happening/Whereabouts/README.md

 -----------------
 Happening is a Group App Platform for iOS, Android and [the web](https://happening.im).

-Group Apps (also called Plugins) are just Javascript or CoffeeScript.
+Group Apps are just Javascript or CoffeeScript.
 The powerful Happening environment provides you with user and group details, a synchronized data store across all clients, reactive user-interface widgets, and html/css for whatever else you may want to do.
 That social app you've wanted to build for ages, but didn't because it'd take you weeks?
 You'll finish it tonight.

 Getting started
 ---------------